 January 2, 2020

-The firm elected to the partnership Stephen Fisher, Elizabeth Gartland, Marshall Mort, Eric Shedlosky and Ryan Slunaker in the corporate practice, Dan Friedberg in the intellectual property practice and Todd Gregorian in the litigation practice.
+The firm elected to the partnership Stephen Fisher, Elizabeth Gartland, Marshall Mort, Eric Shedlosky and Ryan Slunaker in the corporate practice and Todd Gregorian in the litigation practice.

-The new partners represent Fenwick’s commitment to strategically growing and developing talent, and reflect practice areas such as blockchain, executive compensation and benefits, mergers and acquisitions, financial technology, startup and venture capital, patent litigation and technology transactions.
+The new partners represent Fenwick’s commitment to strategically growing and developing talent, and reflect practice areas such as executive compensation and benefits, mergers and acquisitions, startup and venture capital, patent litigation and technology transactions.

 The newly-elected partners are:

 Steve Fisher focuses on mergers and acquisitions, complex strategic transactions, corporate governance and general corporate matters.
 His experience includes domestic and international transactions, public and private company mergers, stock and asset sales and purchases, divestitures, tender offers, exchange offers, investments and joint ventures.

 Elizabeth Gartland focuses on compensation and employee benefits matters for public and private companies that arise in connection with corporate governance, mergers and acquisitions, initial public offerings and compensation design.
 Liz also advises clients regarding structuring their compensation arrangements, including compliance with Section 409A, Section 280G and other related tax and securities laws.

 Todd Gregorian concentrates on complex commercial and intellectual property litigation at the trial and appellate levels.
 Todd has represented clients—ranging from startups to some of the largest technology companies in the world—in patent, trade secret, copyright, trademark, false advertising, antitrust and unfair competition matters, and also counsels clients on issues relating to advertising and anonymous speech on the internet.